yukarpenko/run-vhlle-smash/README.md

 The only thing you need to change here is `Nevents`, which is done automatically in the script.

 ## Analysis
-I wrote also few scripts to calculate basic observables - dN/dη, p<sub>T</sub> spectra and elliptic flow.
-You may clone it from here:
+There are few scripts to calculate basic observables - dN/dη, p<sub>T</sub> spectra and elliptic flow, available at a repository of Jakub Cimerman:
 ```
 git clone git@github.com:jakubcimerman/scripts.git
 ```